 Joint Statement of the informal OSCE Group of Friends on Safety of Journalists

-As delivered by Ambassador Christophe Kamp, Permanent Representative of the Netherlands to the OSCE
+As delivered by Ambassador Anne-Kirsti Karlsen, Permanent Representative of Norway to the OSCE

 to the Permanent Council, Vienna

-As is clear from the RFoM’s statement – and as we stressed in our statement marking World Press Freedom Day last week – the issue of safety of journalists is more pressing than ever.
-Russia’s full-scale invasion of Ukraine has imperilled journalists throughout the region.
-It has led directly to the deaths of journalists, who are working to expose the brutal realities, including atrocities, of Russia’s war of aggression against Ukraine.
-Just this week, French AFP journalist Arman Soldin was tragically killed while covering the battle near Bakhmut.
+However, the issue of safety of journalists is more pressing than ever.
+Russia’s full-scale invasion of Ukraine has imperiled journalists throughout the region.
+It has led directly to the deaths of journalists, uncovering atrocities and countering disinformation, related to Russia’s war of aggression against Ukraine.

 The Kremlin’s drastic censorship and suppression of media freedom also enables relentless state-sponsored disinformation about its war of aggression against Ukraine.
 It is spread virtually unchallenged to the public in Russia.
 We condemn the Russian Federation’s actions to silence journalists and other media actors, including the detention of Russian and foreign journalists.
 These actions are part of what the Representative on Freedom of the Media (RFoM) has rightly qualified as: “one of the worst declines in media freedom” since the creation of her mandate.
 We urgently call on Russia to immediately end its attacks on independent media, at home and abroad.
 We also call on Russia to release all those detained under spurious charges for exercising their rights, and freedom of expression.
 Access to factual and up-to-date information is always necessary for citizens to make informed choices, but it becomes essential in times of war and uncertainty.